 But when we do it, it’s often dismissed as “chit chat” or “clucking hens” or “gossip.”
 I’m not saying that all female conversation is profound and relationship-building.
 I am saying that it’s pretty obvious that most women engage in meaningful conversation way more often, and more fluently, than most men.
 (I kept waiting for the podcasters to mention this, but no.) We're just not labeled "experts" for doing it, and probably not getting interviewed about it.

 I felt diminished as I sat there listening to these serious, respected men wax philosophical, as though they’d just come up with the idea themselves.
 I think the meditation guy had just published a book about it.
-Somehow this very female form of wisdom didn’t hold value until the men in the world, or in the podcast, decided it did.
+Somehow this very female form of wisdom didn’t hold value until the men in the world, or in the podcast, or in the publishing house, decided it did.

 I’m tired of this pattern where women's ideas and behaviors and natural tendencies are shot down automatically… only to then miraculously reemerge as good ideas out of a man’s mouth.
 When they prove to have business value.
 Or when they help an NBA team win games.
 Then these behaviors and skills and strategies will be called something else entirely, and men will act like they invented them.
 Those geniuses!

 I’m half glad I wrote the Facebook post, and I half regret it.
 It felt troll-ish in that yes, I wanted to provoke the men who might read it, and let the women know that I get their pain.
 There was venting involved.
 I was mad.

 Which leads to the lesson.
 For real this time.